 Assistance for undocumented or illegal immigrants.

 Undocumented immigrants, as well as those that legally in this country, can oftentimes get assistance for their needs as well.
 There are states that can provide government benefits as well as several charities that offer help in an emergency.
-Everything from housing placement to free food, financial assistance for paying bills, legal protections, and other support may be given to immigrants.
+Everything from housing placement to free food, financial assistance for paying bills, employment opportunities, legal protections, and other support may be given to immigrants.

 Services are often provided in many languages as well.
 Immigrants that speak Spanish, Mandarin, Vietnamese, or any other number of languages can apply for assistance.
 There is also help provided for undocumented children who tend to be most vulnerable without some form of support.
 Another focus is on protecting senior citizens as well as the elderly.
 The primary resources, as well as agencies for legal or undocumented or illegal immigrants to contact are below.
 Each of them focuses on different needs.

 As noted, some assistance is generally available, especially for housing, rent, food, medical care, and critical needs.
 However there are no guarantees.
 Many of the resources for undocumented immigrants are also very regional, as some states (as well as non-profits that operate in them) are more accommodating than others.